UML Stereotype Tutorial - Working with Styles

 1. Download Simple-Shape-Generator.vpp.
 You can also find this file at the bottom of this tutorial.

 2. Open the downloaded .vpp file in Visual Paradigm.
 To open a project, select Project > Open from the application toolbar.
-You can see the class diagram below.
+You will see the class diagram below.

 class diagram

-3. We want to model the fact that class Shape is an API class.
+3. We want to model the fact that the `Shape` class is an API class.
 We can do this by defining and applying an API stereotype.
 Select Windows > Configuration > Configure Stereotypes... from the toolbar.

-4. In the Configure Stereotypes window, expand the tree node Class, and select Class.
+4. In the Configure Stereotypes window, expand the Class tree node, and select Class.
 Click Add... at the bottom.

-5. In the stereotype specification, enter API as name.
+5. In the Stereotype Specification window, enter `API` as the name.

-6. Here you can see three options in the specification dialog box.
-They are Fill, Line and Font.
-By setting them, you can make classes that extend the API stereotype share the formatting properties defined.
+6. Here you can see three options in the specification dialog box: Fill, Line, and Font.
+By setting them, you can make classes that use the API stereotype share the formatting properties defined.
 Let's try Fill first.
 Check Use for Fill.
-Click on the ... button.
-Select gray as color.
+Click the ... button and select gray as the color.

-7. Similar, check Use for Line and edit its properties.
-Select a style of dotted line, set 3 as weight, blue as color.
+7. Similarly, check Use for Line and edit its properties.
+Select a dotted line style, set the weight to `3`, and select blue as the color.

 8. Finally, check Use for Font and edit its properties.
-Select a font you like (Comic Sans MS is used in this tutorial), set bold, and select 14 as font size, which makes the text bigger than default.
+Select a font you like (Comic Sans MS is used in this tutorial), set it to bold, and select 14 as the font size, which makes the text bigger than the default.

-9. Click OK to confirm the changes in Stereotype Specification.
-Click OK in Configure Stereotype dialog box to close it.
+9. Click OK to confirm the changes in the Stereotype Specification window.
+Click OK in the Configure Stereotypes dialog box to close it.

-10. Now, we need to make the class Shape extend the API stereotype.
-Right-click on the class Shape and select Stereotypes > API from the popup menu.
+10. Now, we need to apply the `API` stereotype to the `Shape` class.
+Right-click on the `Shape` class and select Stereotypes > API from the popup menu.

-11. The appearance of class is updated to follow that defined for the stereotype API.
+11. The appearance of the class is updated to follow the format defined for the API stereotype.

 Resources